Since 1909 in Virginia

 AAUW empowers all women and girls to reach their highest potential.

 AAUW values and seeks a diverse membership.
 There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin,disability, or class.

 We appreciate your membership and encourage you to attend upcoming events at an AAUW branch in your neighborhood.
 Click on Branches for information about a branch near you.

 Check It Out!

-✔Read the Winter/Spring 2014 issue of the AAUW of Virginia Vision.
+✔The Voter Guide insert from the Winter/Spring edition of the AAUW of Virginia Vision is posted here.

 ✔ Virginia AAUW Branches!
 Apply for a $100 grant for STEM, Equal Pay, or Get Out the Vote activities.
 See the application here.